ONS-OpenData/ONS-API-Data-Scrape/README.md

 ![alt tag](/documentation_images/screenshot.png)

 From here you can click through the hierarchy as you like, identifying datasets, dimensions and dimension items that could be of use to you.

-For the developer/data scientist types I've scraped the urls for the various datasets and dimensions as well.
+For the developer/data scientist we've included urls for the various datasets and dimensions to help get you started.